ad3ldev/AsteroidRadarApp-android/README.md

 Open the project in Android Studio and click the Run ‘app’ button, check that it runs correctly and you can see the app in your device or emulator.

 ```
-Make sure to add your API Key inside Constants.kt
+Make sure to add your API Key inside you own root gradle.properties file as "myApiNasa"
 ```

 ## Project Instructions